tenyokawamura/PREFLOW/README.md

 (see [Build and Install PyXspec](https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/buildinstall.html) for the installation of PyXSPEC).

-1. Download the zip file.
+1. Download all the files in [the **PREFLOW** repository](https://github.com/tenyokawamura/PREFLOW) by clicking the `Code` button and following instructions.
-	 The zip file consists of following files:
+	 The following files should be contained:
 	- preflow.py
 	- preflow_h.py
 	- fourier_h.py